Update on multiprotocol

 Introduction

 Home Assistant Yellow's integrated wireless chip supports Zigbee by default.
-By updating the firmware, the wireless chip can be used in a multiprotocol setup supporting Zigbee and Thread at the same time!
-There are two limitations: The two networks have to be on the same channel and share the bandwidth.
+By using the experimental (and not recommended) firmware, the wireless chip can be used in a multiprotocol setup supporting Zigbee and Thread at the same time.
+There are two major limitations: The two networks have to be on the same channel and share the bandwidth.
 This page explains the background.

 About channels